ClaytonFarr/booster-testing-utilities/README.md

 **A Command**

+- ✅ should perform correct authorization
 - ✅ should accept specific parameters(s)
 - ✅ should fail when required parameters are missing
 - ✅ should succeed if submitting only required parameter(s)
 - ✅ should fail if parameters values are empty ('')
 - ✅ should fail if parameters are invalid type
+- ✅ should perform certain work
 - ✅ should register specific event(s)
-- ✅ should perform certain work
-- ✅ should perform

 **A Scheduled Command**